How to deploy lifecycle stages in HubSpot: A five-step project framework

 Lifecycle Stages Flowchart

-Resist the temptation to suggest solutions at this stage.
-I believe that the solution must match the challenge or problem – so focus on fully understanding the problem(s) your team faces.
-Every time I've completed this step with a team or client, I always find teams have lots of insights that will help frame the problem and suggest a solution.
+Resist suggesting solutions at this stage.
+Focus on fully understanding the problems your team faces.
+Every time I've completed this step with a team, I've found valuable insights that frame both the challenge and the solution.

 Designing your HubSpot lifecycle

-Your second deliverable in this project is another flowchart.
-This time, however, you will spend the first part of this stage in isolation with some focus music.
-You need to blend the human elements of the process you learned about in the design stage with your marketing operations skills.
+Your second deliverable is another flowchart—but this time, you'll spend the first part of this stage in focused isolation.
+Blend the human elements you learned in discovery with your marketing operations expertise.

-You will need to start mapping out processes that will become workflows, and cross-checking against your previous flowchart.
-If you mark down a progression from Lead to MQL, it's important you track the mechanism for alerting sales, data management updates, and other pieces of automation you'll need in place.
+Map out processes that will become workflows.
+If you mark down a progression from Lead to MQL, track the mechanism for alerting sales, managing data, and other automation pieces you'll need.

-At this stage, it makes sense to suggest or recommend an MQL model for your HubSpot instance, and to map out how that model may impact nurture automation and contact ownership.
+At this stage, recommend an MQL model for your HubSpot instance and map how it impacts nurture automation and contact ownership.

 Hubspot Lifecycle Flowchart